- Home

 Urinary incontinence

-Let your treatment team know if you have bladder or urinary problems, as they will be able to suggest strategies and may recommend medicines.
-To help manage these side effects, drink plenty of fluids and avoid drinking strong coffee, tea and alcohol.
+- Let your treatment team know if you have bladder or urinary problems, as they will be able to suggest strategies and may recommend medicines.
+To help manage these side effects, drink plenty of fluids, limit strong coffee and tea, and avoid drinking alcohol.

 View the Cancer Council NSW editorial policy.